 If you are intimidated by metallic thread, you are not alone.
-I, for one, am convinced it can smell my fear.
+I am absolutely convinced that it can smell my fear.
 Although it’s difficult to work with when learning, in the end, it pays off.
 It is absolutely beautiful and adds the shine and sparkle we all love.
 Here are a few tested tips that have helped me tame the shiny beast that is metallic thread.
 In no time at all, you will be a pro at adding decorative thread to your projects.

-5.Remove the paper from thread spool.
-The sticker on your thread will cause skips and breakage.
+The paper sticker on your thread can cause skipped stitches and breakage.

 Very, very slowly.
 Sewing too quickly will increase breakage.

 Your frustration will come out in your work.
 Take a breath, grab a drink, put the heavy object in your hand down and relaaaaax.
 Cursing is expected.